Mobile Learning is the fastest-evolving learning technology in the global learning tech industry today!

 Adaptive design can be defined as a set of layouts that are designed suited to each screen variation.
 Hence, it is less fluid in nature and consists of predefined layouts for various screen sizes.
 This means, for each different screen size, a layout needs to be designed.
 For example, if the content needs to be displayed across 5 devices with different screen sizes, 5 different layouts need to be designed to fit each of those screens.
 If you are targeting users on a particular device, then adaptive design is a good choice.

-- Tailor-made experience based on the user intent & context: Having an adaptive design enables you to provide learners with a finely tuned experience on an adaptive course which makes it intuitive and quick.
-This works in favor of companies who wish to provide an exclusive learning experience to their employees (working more often on field) who use mobiles for corporate training/learning.
+Having an adaptive design enables you to provide learners with a finely tuned experience on an adaptive course which makes it intuitive and quick.
+This works in favor of companies who wish to provide an exclusive learning experience to their employees (working more often on the field) who use mobiles for corporate training/learning.

 Cons of Adaptive Design